 Fig 1.
 In the start menu, click this icon to go to your Network Drives.

 You will need to manually map your Personal Network Storage also referred to as R: drive.

-Type the following in Folder: \\store\users\(your network username, not your StarID)
+- Type the following in Folder: \\store\users\(your StarID)

 Map Network Drives Continued (for after August 8th)